-On construction sites, temporary heaters are used for heating tasks like ground thawing, concrete curing, or general drying purposes.
+On construction sites, temporary heaters can be used for heating tasks like ground thawing, concrete curing, or general drying purposes.
 They’re handy to have — especially through the winter — but can quickly turn into hazards: improperly installed temporary heaters can lead to major fire losses on construction projects.
 Temporary heater safety should be a top concern among construction and contracting risks.

-Some guidelines for using temporary heaters
+Guidelines for using temporary heaters

 Proper clearance is a good first step, but it’s not the only point to consider when using a temporary heater.
 Here are some other things to keep in mind: